jnlongnecker/theQudzoo/src/content/adviceArticles/cybernetics.md

 </div>

 Shooting through walls is mega cool, although you are giving up the ability to shoot many guns at once.
 If this was looked at in a vacuum, it'd be pretty good as long as you could pair it with night-sight interpolators or penetrating radar.
 Without that, you can't really utilize it but you're going to want those anyways.
 But not only does this cybernetic _require_ assistance from other tools, you're giving up gun rack or a cathedra in order to use this, which are both better and just about as rare _and_ can stand on their own.

-If you have penetrating radar/night-sight interpolators and haven't found gun rack yet, maybe look at this as an option for eliminating creatures in tight underground ruin tunnels.
+This cybernetic does have the capability to hit creatures in any phase, which does have some synergies with shade oil injectors and phase silk cooking.
+The rough patch is that it doesn't do anything that the phase harmonic/phase conjugate mod don't already do for you.
+If you don't have those mods and it's integral for your build that you hit things out-of-phase, then this will help.
+Or, if you have penetrating radar/night-sight interpolators and haven't found gun rack yet, maybe look at this as an option for eliminating creatures in tight underground ruin tunnels.
 Otherwise, pick a better back cybernetic.

 ### Gun Rack